CESNET/libnetconf2/README.md

 For a reference implementation of NETCONF client and server, check the **Netopeer2** project.

+## Branches

+The project uses 2 main branches `master` and `devel`.
+Other branches should not be cloned.
+In `master` there are files of the last official *release*.
+Any latest improvements and changes, which were tested at least briefly are found in `devel`.
+On every new *release*, `devel` is merged into `master`.

+This means that when only stable official releases are to be used, either `master` can be used or specific *releases* downloaded.
+If all the latest bugfixes should be applied, `devel` branch is the  one to be used.
+Note that whenever **a new issue is created** and it occurs on the `master` branch, the **first response will likely be** to use `devel` before any further provided support.

 ## libnetconf vs libnetconf2

 **libnetconf2** is being developed with experiences gained from the development